Curlew Sandpiper

 Migrating birds follow three different routes.
 Birds that arrive in Britain and Ireland are on the edge of the western route; around the European west coast and on to West Africa.
 Adults hit mostly the east coast of the region from the middle of July to August; juveniles arrive later between mid-August and October and are more dispersed.
 Numbers can be quite variable, with big influxes seen some years, but approximately 500 - 1000 migrate through Britain yearly, plus 150 through Ireland.

-Observation Tips for the Curlew Sandpiper
+How to spot the Curlew Sandpiper

 The males of this species are coloured more vividly than females, though the plumage is so seasonally-varied that separation can be difficult.
 Autumn sees the most numbers, and of these, most are juveniles.
 Majority of these are on the coasts of the North Sea, so a trip to one of these areas in late August or early September might give the chance of a sighting; since they often associate with other birds, careful separation from other species may be necessary.